sheim/SICB26/README.md

 Then open `http://127.0.0.1:8787` in your browser.
 Drag room headers to reorder columns, hide items, and click **Save layout**.
 The saved layout is stored in `layout.json` and used by matrix renderers.
 Use **To misc** on a room header to move that room into shared Misc columns (auto-creates `Misc 2`, `Misc 3`, etc. when overlaps occur).
 Items in Misc columns show their original room and include a **Restore room** button.
+Use the display controls to toggle session/talk/time/room details and adjust the title truncation length (0 disables truncation).

 ## Using uv (optional)